-Closure & Strike-off of Companies (Fast Track Exit)
+Closure & Strike-off of Companies (FTE Route)

-Fast Track Exit (FTE) is a simplified route for companies to voluntarily apply for closure and removal of their name from the Registrar of Companies (ROC).
+The FTE strike-off route is a simplified route for companies to voluntarily apply for closure and removal of their name from the Registrar of Companies (ROC).
 This process is suitable for companies that have either never commenced business or have ceased operations.

 Eligibility for Strike-off Under Section 248